minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 ## Getting started

-1. Create a new Android studio project, using these settings:
+1. Create a new Android studio project called **TicTacToe**, using these settings:
     - Choose API 24 (Nougat) unless your own phone has an older operating system
     - Start with an Empty Activity which is called `MainActivity`
     - Leave all other settings unchanged